bryon82/SailwindRadRefinements/README.md

 * When looking at an item in a crate, see that item's description.
 * Remove hint text for the knife and fishing hook.
 This is disabled by default and must be turned on in the config.
 * Distinct colors for Energy Elixir and Snake Oil.
+* Smoke the pipe with one activate click/press instead of holding it down.
+Will continue to smoke until another activate click/press or the bowl is empty.
+Default disabled.

 ## Configurable